Tangoe/Mobile-Procurement-API-Documentation/tutorials/orders/unsuspend/index.md

 ---

-# How to Reactivate a Suspended Service Asset
+# How to Reactivate a Suspended Service Asset (Unsuspend)

-**This tutorial provides step-by-step instructions for creating, confirming, and submitting an order to reactivate a specific suspended service asset.**
+**This tutorial provides step-by-step instructions for creating, confirming, and submitting an order to reactivate a specific service asset tah is currently suspended.**
 <br />

 ## Authentication